GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 Agentic applications that use [Agents] and [Retrieval Augmented Generation (RAG)][rag] to query and interact with data stored in Google Cloud Databases.

 This demonstration features Cymbal Air, a fictional airline.
-The application is a customer service assistant that helps travelers manage flights and find information about San Francisco International Airport (SFO), Cymbal Air's hub.
+The application showcases a customer service assistant that helps travelers manage flights and find information about San Francisco International Airport (SFO), Cymbal Air's hub.
 The agent can answer questions like:

 * *Are there any luxury shops in the terminal?*
 * *Where can I get coffee near gate A6?*